hazelcast/big-data-benchmark/trade-monitor/README.md

 to Kafka.
 It performs sliding window aggregation on them (computes trades-per-second for each ticker) and then records the end-to-end
 latency: how much after the window's end timestamp was Jet able to emit the first key-value pair of the window result.
 Jet guarantees it won't emit a window result before having observed all the events up to its end time.
-If you set the _allowed event lag_ to more than zero, it will increase the end-to-end latency by that much because it tells Jet how much to wait for any late-coming events.

 Generally, the parallelism of the Kafka source should match the number of partitions in the `trades` topic.
 In the configuration you specify